rishabh10gpt/rishabh10gpt/README.md

 ---

 ## 💡 **Skills & Interests**
 - **High-Performance Computing (HPC)**: Design, optimization, and administration
 - **Artificial Intelligence (AI) & Machine Learning (ML)**: NLP, Computer Vision, and model development with PyTorch
 - **Programming**: Python, C/C++, and backend development with FastAPI and PostgreSQL
 - **Web Development**: Experience with ElectronJS and crafting cross-platform applications
+- I have good understanding of MPI, Cuda, cluster resourse managers and schedulers (PBS, Slurm), provisioning softwares (xcat, warewulf), and visualization (nagios, grafana, with prometheus and elastic search)

 ---